lewisclark/glua-steal/README.md

 end
 ```
 ```
-gluasteal.SCRIPT -- The path of the Garry's Mod lua script that is about to be executed (e.g. "init.lua") gluasteal.SOURCE -- The source code of the script that is about to be executed (e.g. "do return end") gluasteal.VERSION -- The version of gluasteal being used gluasteal.include -- A function to include other gluasteal lua files, relative to the gluasteal directory - e.g. gluasteal.include("other.lua")
+gluasteal.SCRIPT -- The path of the Garry's Mod Lua script that is about to be executed (e.g. "init.lua") gluasteal.SOURCE -- The source code of the script that is about to be executed (e.g. "do return end") gluasteal.VERSION -- The version of gluasteal being used gluasteal.include -- A function to include other gluasteal Lua files, relative to the gluasteal directory - e.g. gluasteal.include("other.lua")
 ```

 Note: gluasteal.SCRIPT and gluasteal.SOURCE will be an empty string in files included by gluasteal.include